hdanak/Dispatch-GitLike/README.md

 Create your own Dispatch Script
 -------------------------------
-The easiest way to create your own Dispatch script is to simply copy the included multi-exec wrapper script and customize it by adding options to the `new` method.
+The easiest way to create your own Dispatch script is to simply copy the included multi-exec wrapper script and customize it by providing options to the `new` method.
 Here are the available options along with their defaults:

 ### `new` ###
         Dispatch::GitLike->new(